For additional information on tuning these settings, see Section 29.4.

 - checkpoint_timeout (integer)

 Maximum time between automatic WAL checkpoints, in seconds.
-The valid range is between 30 seconds and one hour.
 The default is five minutes (5min).
 Increasing this parameter can increase the amount of time needed for crash recovery.
 This parameter can only be set in the postgresql.conf file or on the server command line.